 5 teams will be selected as Finalists for the Social Innovation and Enterprise Start-up Awards on 25th October 2013 AND entered to the pitching on 2nd November 2013.

 4 teams will be selected as Finalists for the Scaling-up Social Impact Awards on 28th October 2013 AND entered to the pitching on 5th November 2013.

+Finalists will be informed by e-mail and by announcement on the Project Flame website.

 The presentation comprises of a 12-minute presentation and followed by an 8-minute question-and-answer session.